 You will be home-checked and then follow up checks are done after homing the greyhound to make sure things are working out for both yourself and the greyhound.

 PLEASE NOTE: Due to safety reasons, we are unable to home to families with children under 5 years of age.

 We are always on the other end of the phone for any questions & advice.

 We encourage our new owners to come back & visit us for events. or just to say hello.
 We offer teeth, nail & bathing services, for a small donation, alongside worm & flea treatments.
-We also sell specialist greyhound food at £17 per bag
+We also sell specialist greyhound food in 15kg bags.